CreatorDev/creator-system-test-framework/doc/without_docker.md

 WARNING: Tayga is unstable on some operating systems and may not correctly set up a NAT64 service, causing the simulated constrained device to not be able to access the cloud.
 Docker is recommended.

+Note: the instructions below are assuming an Ubuntu host.

  1) Clone this repository as well as its submodules.